lifebu/zig-gb/doc/cpu.md

 ## Testing PPU
 It would be awesome to have the same trace testing for the ppu.

+## Testing MMIO:
+- Can I adapt the json SingleStepTests to also test timer?

 ### Maybe I can automate this process better?
 I can run a generator process that creates the cpu logfiles with each instruction being a particular test-rom.
 Would be awesome if this would work for all .gb files.